 Struggling to find people to fill vacated positions in your company?
 LinkedIn not only helps people find employment, but it also helps companies find the right employees.
 You can certainly post your job opening on your newsfeed on your company page for free, but your post won’t be directed to the top candidates qualified for your position.

+One of the most effective ways to use LinkedIn to find employee candidates is through LinkedIn's promoted job posts.
 LinkedIn’s pay-per-click job postings can target specific skills listed in potential candidates’ personal profiles and put your job posting in front of them.
-Here is how to get your open position in front of talented candidates.

 How To Get Started with LinkedIn Job Posting